Sugar has been a key part of the human diet from the moment our primitive ancestors first consumed it.

 Here are a few of our favorite fruits plus some low sugar recipes to try:

-Neither a nut nor a fruit, coconuts are one of nature’s most versatile plants.
-It’s tasty and naturally sweet flesh and liquid (coconut water) can be enjoyed fresh or made into coconut butter, milk, yogurt or dried into flakes.
+Coconuts, which are actually a type of fruit called drupes, are one of nature’s most versatile plants.
+Its tasty and naturally sweet flesh and liquid (coconut water) can be enjoyed fresh or made into coconut butter, milk, yogurt or dried into flakes.